HTTPArchive/almanac.httparchive.org/src/content/en/2020/css.md

 The [rather useful value `currentColor`](https://css-tricks.com/currentcolor/), surprisingly, trailed at 0.14% of all sRGB colors (1.62% of all named colors).

-{# TODO authors—Is it worth explaining why it's useful or is that obvious? #}

 All the colors we discussed so far have one thing in common: sRGB, the standard color space for the web (and for High Definition TV, which is where it came from).
 Why is that so bad?
 Because it can only display a limited range of colors: your phone, your TV, and probably your laptop are able to display much more vivid colors due to advances in display technology.
 Displays with wide color gamut, which used to be reserved for well-paid professional photographers and graphic designers, are now available to everyone.
 Native apps use this capability, as do digital movies and streaming TV services, but until recently the web was missing out.

 And we are still missing out.
 Despite being [implemented in Safari in 2016](https://webkit.org/blog/6682/improving-color-on-the-web/), the use of display-p3 color in web pages is vanishingly small.
 Our crawl of the web found only 29 mobile and 36 desktop pages using it!
 (And more than half of those were syntax errors, mistakes, or attempts to use the never-implemented `color-mod()` function).
 We were curious why.

 Compatibility, right?
 You don't want things to break?
-No. In the style sheets we examined, we found solid use of fallback: with document order, the cascade, `@supports`, the `color-gamut` media query, all that good stuff.
-So in a style sheet we would see the color the designer wanted, expressed in display-p3, and also a fallback sRGB color.
+No. In the stylesheets we examined, we found solid use of fallback: with document order, the cascade, `@supports`, the `color-gamut` media query, all that good stuff.
+So in a stylesheet we would see the color the designer wanted, expressed in display-p3, and also a fallback sRGB color.
 We computed the visible difference (a calculation called [ΔE2000](https://zschuessler.github.io/DeltaE/learn/)) between the desired and fallback color and this was typically quite modest.
 A small tweak.
 A careful exploration.
 In fact, 37.6% of the time, the color specified in display-p3 actually fell inside the range of colors (the gamut) that sRGB can manage.
 It seems people are just cautiously experimenting with this at the moment rather than to get real gains, but more is surely to come in this space, so one to watch.

 <figure>
   <table class="large-table">